The word ‘divorce’ comes with a feeling of dejection and hopelessness.

 It can be of several different types.
 It could involve purposeful cruel behavior, rage, and accusations.

 So, how do you survive a nasty divorce?
+What are the best things to do when going through a divorce?
 Here is how you can invest your time in surviving the nasty time period of a divorce –

-While they try to impose themselves and their toxicities on you, don’t do the same.
+While they try to impose themselves and their toxicities on you, don’t do the same when you are seeking ways for how to survive a divorce.

 It will sound tempting to treat them how they are treating you.
 Use your brain through this problem and understand their cause of doing so.
 If you show equality in rudeness or rage, you’ll escalate the problems.